happner/happner-cluster/README.md

 var config = {

   // name: 'UNIQUE_NAME', // allow default uniqie name
-  domain: 'DOMAIN_NAME', // same as other cluster nodes
+  domain: 'DOMAIN_NAME', // same as other cluster nodes, used for event replication - allows clusters to be segmented by domain

   cluster: {
     //  requestTimeout: 20 * 1000, // exchange timeouts